Canon 5D Mark II vs Sony A7S II

 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark II does not offer wifi capability.

 The A7S II is a recent model that features in the current product line-up of Sony.
 In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 5D Mark II vs Sony A7S II